Hybrid Cloud Security Challenges

 - Poor Service Agreements: Usually, the public cloud service provider is the one who will meet all the expectations of the service-level agreement (SLA) between them and the enterprise.
 But, enterprises suffer when it comes to the case of their own on-premise infrastructure.
 The organizations need to be work on it and assess its performance under all workloads.
 The problems that may arise due to the integration of the public and private cloud models should be assessed and corrected.

 - Risk Management: For the admin in the IT department of an enterprise, a hybrid cloud environment is something new where they do not have much knowledge and experience.
 Hybrid cloud computing requires the use of new application programming interfaces and complex network configurations that introduce newer security threats.
 Hence, risk management is an issue that could disrupt the smooth working of the hybrid cloud system and hamper its security.

 - Security Management: The enterprises need to allocate sufficient time and resources in knowing the intricacies and challenges of the integration issues.
 The existing cloud security protocols like the authentication, access management, and authorization need to work in both the environments.

 CASB to the Rescue from Hybrid Cloud Security Challenges

-The hybrid cloud security challenges can be overcome either by having CASB controls in both the clouds and keep them synchronized or provide its single integrated service that can run in both of them.
+The hybrid cloud security challenges can be overcome either by having Cloud Access Security Broker controls in both the clouds and keep them synchronized or provide its single integrated service that can run in both of them.
 CASB solutions help a great deal in overcoming these challenges and have a safer and securer cloud run experience.
-Data transfers across both private and public cloud have to be safeguarded.
+Data transfers across both private and public clouds have to be safeguarded.
 The CASB solutions help in integrating any security challenges thus faced and keep the sensitive data secure while helping enterprises achieve compliance.